usama-in/usamaExe/README.md

 - 👋 Hi, I’m @usamaExe
-- 👀 I’m interested in node js and full stack
+- 👀 I’m  full stack developer
-- 🌱 I’m currently learning react js
-- 💞️ I’m looking to collaborate on projects or internship for react and node
 - 📫 How to reach me +923025059077 whatsapp usama_in linkedin

 <!---